Tony Jasick

-Anthony Michael Jasick (born April 17, 1978) is the former men's basketball head coach at Jacksonville.
-He was previously the head coach at IPFW.
-He was the third head coach at the NCAA Division I level for the Mastodons.
+Anthony Michael Jasick (born April 17, 1978) is an American men's college basketball coach who is currently the head coach at Lincoln Memorial University.
+He was previously the head coach at Jacksonville and IPFW.

 Early life and education

 Born and raised in Whitehall, Michigan, Jasick graduated from Whitehall High School in 1996.
 Jasick played point guard at Whitehall.

 After high school, Jasick attended Muskegon Community College and also played basketball there before transferring to Mars Hill College, where he graduated with a B.S. in biology education in 2000.
 Jasick later completed a master's in education in 2002 at Lincoln Memorial University.

 Coaching career

+Early career (2002-2005)

 Jasick began his coaching career in 2002 at the Division II level as a volunteer assistant at North Alabama.
 In 2003, Jasick became an assistant at Newberry College before getting his first Division I job as an assistant at Middle Tennessee under Kermit Davis in 2004–05.

+IPFW (2005-2014)

+Assistant coach

 From 2005 to 2011, Jasick was an assistant at IPFW as the school moved from independence to the Summit League in the 2007–08 season.

+Head coach

 On April 20, 2011, IPFW promoted Jasick to head coach.
-Originally signed to a five-year contract in 2011, Jasick got an extension through the 2017–18 season on October 10, 2013 following a 16-win season in 2012–13, the program's most wins in 20 seasons.
+Originally signed to a five-year contract in 2011, Jasick got an extension through the 2017–18 season on October 10, 2013, following a 16-win season in 2012–13, the program's most wins in 20 seasons.
 Two months later, IPFW got its first ranking in the Collegeinsider.com Mid-Major Top 25.
 On January 2, 2014, IPFW beat Bowling Green on the road 65–60 for the program's first road win over a MAC opponent.
 IPFW finished the season 25–11 and made the second round of the 2014 CollegeInsider.com Postseason Tournament.

+Jacksonville (2014-2021)

 On April 9, 2014, Jacksonville University hired Jasick as head coach.
-Jacksonville improved from 10–22 in Jasick's first season in 2014–15 to 16–16 in 2015–16.
+Jacksonville improved from 10 to 22 in Jasick's first season in 2014–15 to 16–16 in 2015–16.
 Jasick was fired on March 8, 2021.

+Stephen F. Austin (2021-2025)

+On June 11, 2021, Stephen F. Austin head coach Kyle Keller hired Jasick as associate head coach.
+On January 27, 2025, Jasick was named interim head coach of the Lumberjacks for the remainder of the season after Keller was fired.

+Lincoln Memorial (2025-present)

+Jasick became the head coach at Lincoln Memorial University on April 22, 2025.